Autorecovery of Configuration, Licenses, and Disk Information

-Autorecovery helps to detect and recover information on disk partitioning, configuration, and licenses in the event of disk becomes corrupted
+Autorecovery helps to detect and recover information on disk partitioning, configuration, and licenses if the disk becomes corrupted.

 Overview

-The autorecovery feature is supported on dual-partitioned SRX Series devices.
+The autorecovery feature is supported on dual-partitioned devices.
 With this feature, information on disk partitioning, configuration, and licenses is recovered automatically in the event it becomes corrupted.

 Autorecovery provides the following functions:

-Detect corruption in disk partitioning during system bootup and attempt to recover partitions automatically
+Detects corruption in disk partitioning during system bootup and attempts to recover partitions automatically.

-Detect corruption in the Junos OS rescue configuration during system bootup and attempt to recover the rescue configuration automatically
+Detects corruption in the Junos OS rescue configuration during system bootup and attempts to recover the rescue configuration automatically.

-Detect corruption in Junos OS licenses during system bootup and attempt to recover licenses automatically
+Detects corruption in Junos OS licenses during system bootup and attempts to recover licenses automatically.

 How Autorecovery Works